opheliagame/opheliagame.github.io/_projects/where-is-my-body-serendipity.md

-## Footnotes

-[^1] what is up with the title field of notion databases, like honestly not everything has a title notion!
+[^1]: what is up with the title field of notion databases, like honestly not everything has a title notion!
-[^2] very tiny "game"
+[^2]: very tiny "game"
-[^3] very much, I did not even own an Arduino at this point
+[^3]: very much, I did not even own an Arduino at this point